 Together with other projects and groups the BrainScaleS consortium made important contributions to the preparation of the Human Brain Project (HBP).
 The HBP recently passed (28 Januray 2012. press kit) the extensive scientific evaluation as an FET flagship and is now expected to start in the second half of 2013.
 This project will address the understanding and exploitation of information processing in the human brain as one of the major intellectual challenges of humanity with vast potential applications.

-The BrainScaleS project builds on the research carried out in the FACETS project (2005-2010) and will for the planned student education work together with the Marie-Curie initial training network FACETS-ITN.
+The BrainScaleS project was built on the research carried out in the FACETS project (2005-2010) and worked for student education also together with the Marie-Curie initial training network FACETS-ITN.